drug123/o3pi_arm/README.md

 Reboot the Raspberry Pi.
 Identify Serial Port:

-The primary UART on the Raspberry Pi 4 is usually /dev/ttyAMA0.
-You can verify this by running ls /dev/tty*.
+The primary UART on the Raspberry Pi 4 is usually `/dev/ttyAMA0`.
+You can verify this by running `ls /dev/tty*`.

 ## Service Setup (using systemd)
 ### Create a Service File: